arvl130/vue-gwa-calculator/README.md

 # Vue GWA Calculator

-This website lets you easily calculate for General Weighted Average (GWA).
+As a scholar in our university, each new semester I have to calculate my General Weighted Average (GWA) and submit it to our scholarship sponsors.
+This an app I built to help me calculate it.

 ## Recommended IDE Setup